Colin McRae Rally (2013 video game): Gameplay

 Colin McRae Rally is a racing video game in which players can drive cars in point-to-point rally events.
 The game can be played from a behind-the-car perspective or from a bonnet camera view.
 On mobile devices, cars can be steered using on-screen buttons which provide digital input or using tilt controls which provide analog input.
-The game's content and driving model are taken directly from the 2000 title Colin McRae Rally 2.0.
 The game features thirty rally stages from Colin McRae Rally 2.0, located in Australia, Corsica, and Greece.
 Terrain and surfaces vary between stages ranging from smooth tarmac roads to gravely off-road tracks.
 Track information is provided through verbal descriptions from the co-driver and icons that appear near the top of the screen.
 The icons display the severity and difficulty of turns using colour-coding.
 A progress indicator is also displayed on screen, so that the player can see how much of the course they have completed and compare their position to the computer drivers.

 The game features three modes: Championship, Single Rally, and Single Stage.
 The Championship mode is split into eight rallies, each composed of either twelve or twenty-four stages.
 To win a rally, the player must attain the lowest total time against the computer drivers.
 The total time is taken as the summation of each individual stage time.
 Players begin the game with a single vehicle, the Ford Focus RS WRC; three additional cars—the Subaru Impreza WRX, the Mitsubishi Lancer Evolution VI, and the Lancia Stratos—can be unlocked by placing first in the championship rallies.
 During a race, vehicles can sustain damage from collisions, which can subsequently be repaired at intervals after every two events.